yiziz/docs/docs/guide/front-end/dynamic-imports/index.md

 Getting this plugin configured is really simple, all it requires is your ClientLib public path.

 ::: warning 'command' no longer exists
-As of v3.0.0, the `command` option no longer exists in favour of using Vite's `apply` property which bring a slight performance gain with it.
+As of v3.0.0, the `command` option no longer exists in favour of using Vite's `apply` property which brings a slight performance gain with it.
 :::

 ```js{1,6-13}